The FestivalFree Fire

 CINECITY’s 14th Brighton Festival 11-27 Nov 2016

-The festival opens on Fri 11 Nov 6.30pm with a special preview of Free Fire, Ben Wheatley’s new action thriller following hot on the heels of High-Rise, a big hit in last year’s festival.
+The festival opened with a special preview of Free Fire, Ben Wheatley’s action thriller.

-As always CINECITY has a special focus on debuts, bringing a sense of discovery and highlighting the new talents that help keep cinema fresh and inventive.
-Notable debuts in CINECITY 2016 include: Wolf and Sheep, Raw, Atlantic Heart, and Limite to name only a few.
+Notable debuts in CINECITY 2016 included: Wolf and Sheep, Raw, Atlantic Heart, and Limite to name only a few.

-We have a Live Soundtrack event with a screening of Carl Theodor Dreyer’s luminous, sensual Vampyr.
-Made in 1932, it is one of the landmarks of cinema; it will be presented with a live soundtrack by Minima and the internationally renowned silent film pianist and multi-instrumentalist Stephen Horne.
+We presented a Live Soundtrack event with a screening of Carl Theodor Dreyer’s luminous, sensual Vampyr.
+Made in 1932, it is one of the landmarks of cinema; it was presented with a live soundtrack by Minima and the internationally renowned silent film pianist and multi-instrumentalist Stephen Horne.

-The Brighton Screenings are films made in Brighton selected from open submissions to CINECITY.
-As well as the features Atlantic Heart and Granny’s Gone Wild there are programmes of short Dramas, Art Docs and Experimenta screenings.
-Experimenta also forms part of Experimental Motion: the Art of Film Innovation, a display which runs at Spotlight Gallery, Brighton Museum & Art Gallery from 21 October 2016 to 4 June 2017 exploring Brighton & Hove’s success as a place for experimental film-making.
-A related exhibition also takes place at the University of Brighton Gallery at Grand Parade.
+Films made in Brighton and selected from open submissions to CINECITY featured Atlantic Heart and Granny’s Gone Wild as well as programmes of short Dramas, Art Docs and Experimenta screenings.
+Experimenta also formed part of Experimental Motion: the Art of Film Innovation, a display at Spotlight Gallery, Brighton Museum & Art Gallery from 21 October 2016 to 4 June 2017 exploring Brighton & Hove’s success as a place for experimental film-making.
+A related exhibition also took place at the University of Brighton Gallery at Grand Parade.